rmurussi/Ganttius/README.md

 - [ ] Integration with other tools (suggestions welcome!).

 ## Community
 Join us!
 Have ideas, questions, or want to report a bug?
-Open an [Issue](https://github.com/your-username/ganttius/issues) or find us on [Twitter/X](https://twitter.com/your-username) (add your link).
+Open an [Issue](https://github.com/your-username/ganttius/issues)

 ## License
 Ganttius is licensed under the [MIT License](LICENSE) — feel free to use, modify, and distribute it.